 Factor 'V' Leiden: Factor 'V' Leiden involves a phenomenon referred to as, 'APCR,' where a genetic mutation in the Factor V gene then produces a change in the Factor V protein.
 The result is that the protein then becomes resistant to inactivation by another protein; protein C.

-Moyamoya Disease: Moyamoya Disease is a disease that affects blood vessels in the brain.
+Moyamoya Disease is a disease that affects blood vessels in the brain.
 Moyamoya disease is progressive, and is marked by the narrowing or closing of the main artery to the brain, causing paralysis in the person's upper extremities, legs, and feet.
 Symptoms of Moyamoya disease include psychiatric problems, mental retardation, vision problems, and headaches.

 There is an increase in the percentage of childhood strokes in adolescent populations connected to illegal drug use.
 Both Hemorrhagic and Ischemic types of strokes have increased, and the most common illegal drugs involved include crack cocaine and smoked amphetamines, such as methamphetamines.
 Injected forms of illegal drugs are also responsible for an increase in strokes in this population.

 There are various types of Encephalitis, which involves an inflammation of the brain; most are caused by a viral infection.
 Meningitis can be caused by several different forms of bacteria; viral Meningitis is usually limited to ten days or less.
 There are many symptoms of Encephalitis, including a sudden fever, vomiting, headache, sensitivity to light, confusion, irritability, confusion, clumsiness, stiff neck and back, and an unsteady gait.
 The following symptoms require immediate medical attention; poor responsiveness, loss of consciousness, seizures, muscle weakness, memory loss, sudden severe dementia, impaired judgment, and a withdrawal from social interaction.

-Meningitis: Meningitis involves an infection of the membranes surrounding the spinal cord and brain.
+Meningitis involves an infection of the membranes surrounding the spinal cord and brain.
 Symptoms of Meningitis can show up very suddenly.
 These symptoms include a serious and persistent headache, a high fever, nausea, vomiting, and a stiff neck.
 Emergency treatment may be needed for symptoms such as sleepiness, confusion, and difficulty waking up.

 AVM is a congenital disorder which is characterized by complex, tangled webbing of veins and arteries.

-Polycythemia: Polycythemia involves an overproduction of blood cells, causing a thickening of the child's blood.
+Polycythemia involves an overproduction of blood cells, causing a thickening of the child's blood.
 Polycythemia increases the blood's clotting tendency, as well as its viscosity.

 Disorders that cause blood clotting may lead to the potential for the child to experience a stroke.

-Premature Birth: Premature Birth is considered to occur when a baby is born three weeks or more prior to the due date expected.
+Premature Birth is considered to occur when a baby is born three weeks or more prior to the due date expected.

 Injuries which occur at birth have the potential to damage the brain and increase the risk of a stroke.

-Chicken Pox: Chicken Pox, in extreme cases, has been found to be one cause of strokes in children.
+Chicken Pox, in extreme cases, has been found to be one cause of strokes in children.

-Children and teenagers suffer from strokes.
+Children and teenagers can suffer from strokes.
 Although usually a condition in older adults, stroke affects approximately 26 out of every 100,000 newborns and nearly six out of every 100,000 children each year.